Modelling the influence of data structure on learning in neural networks: the hidden manifold model: The solution of the Hidden Manifold Model

 We have derived a closed set of equations of motion that describe the dynamics of the order parameters~$R^{km}, \Sigma^{k\ell}, W^{k\ell}$ and~$v^k$ when the student is trained using online SGD~\eqref{eq:sgdtheta}.
 We stress at this point that in the online learning, at each step of SGD a new sample is given to the network.
 The weights of the network are thus uncorrelated to this sample, and hence the GEP can be applied at every step.
 This is in contrast with the full-batch learning where the correlations between weights and inputs have to be taken into account explicitly~\cite{montanari2019generalization}.
 Integrating the equations of motion and substituting the values of the order parameters into Eq.~\eqref{eq:eg-order-parameters} gives the generalisation error at all times.
 Here, we give a self-contained statement of the equations, and relegate the details of the derivation to Appendix~\ref{app:derivation};

 A key object in our analysis is the spectrum of the matrix We denote its eigenvalues and corresponding eigenvectors by $\rho$ and $\psi_\rho$, and write $p_\Omega(\rho)$ for the distribution of eigenvalues.
 It turns out that it is convenient to rewrite the teacher-student overlap as an integral over a density~$r^{km}(\rho, t)$, which is a function of $\rho$ and of the normalised number of steps $t=P/ N$, which can be interpreted as a continuous time-like variable.
 We then have with $b\equiv \langle u f(u) \rangle$~\eqref{eq:abc}.
 In the canonical teacher-student model, introducing such a density and the integral that comes with it is not necessary, but in the HMM is a consequence of the non-trivial correlation matrix $\EE x_i x_j$ between input elements.
 Adopting the convention that the indices $j,k,\ell,\iota=1,\ldots,K$ always denote \emph{student} nodes, while $n,m=1,\ldots,M$ are reserved for teacher hidden nodes.
-The equation of motion of the teacher-student density can then be written as